 - To break a window with a spring-loaded safety hammer, remove the protective cover and then press the hammer end firmly against the window in the area you have identified.
 The spring mechanism will release, propelling the hammer tip into the window.
 Generally, it will break the first time, but if not, move the hammer a few inches and try again.

-- If you’re using a safety hammer that’s not spring-loaded, it still shouldn’t take an extreme amount of effort.
+- If you’re using a safety hammer that’s not spring-loaded, it still shouldn’t take extreme effort.
 Hold the tool firmly in your dominant hand and swing the hammer tip toward the target area of the window.
-Since this isn’t something you have practice doing, it’s possible you’ll need to hit the window a couple of times before it breaks.
+Since this isn’t something you have practice doing, you may need to hit the window twice before it breaks.

 Here are a few other tips for using emergency window breakers:

 - Strike the top of the window instead of the bottom, so the broken glass doesn’t fall on your hands and arms.
-If you can reach them, the upper right or left corners are best for your impact point.
+The upper right or left corners are best for your impact point if you can reach them.

 - Test spring-loaded safety hammers periodically on a piece of wood or thick cardboard.
-You should be able to gauge the spring function and the impact strength based on that test.
+Based on that test, you should be able to gauge the spring function and impact strength.
 Be careful not to use it on any part of your body, as it will be painful.

-- Emergency window breakers will work on tinted windows, but they will not shatter in the same way as windows without tinting.
+- Emergency window breakers will work on tinted windows, but they will not shatter like windows without tinting.
 After breaking a tinted window, it will be held together by the plastic tint, and you will likely have to push it out in one or more large pieces before you can escape.

 The following are six of the best-rated emergency window breakers on the market, all of which can be found online to purchase on Amazon: